sulkasormi/advent/README.md

 Original game believed to be in public domain.
 No additional copyrights apply to the JavaScript port, although I would appreciate it if you don't remove my credit ;-)

 The port currently works best in a desktop environment; there are known issues in a mobile environment, especially with scrolling not triggering properly.
+Tap the compass-like icon if a keyboard doesn't appear on mobile.

 To-do list:
 - Fix mobile bugs